toolify-de/google-docs-to-wikicode/readme.md

 Status
 ======
 *   Works for very simple Google Docs e.g. https://docs.google.com/document/d/1P63dmJHDk_35OVpix5Cd8zHxKaMmi_8Bo9o7Pdkm6M0/edit?hl=en&authkey=CMyc-aYF#
+*   Works for any list depth!
+*   Has a Wikidict class that creates a dictionary with wikicode/html element pairs

 To do
 =====
 *   Bolden text
-*   Figure out a more elegant way to format lists.
-List items of degree 4 have the same class as list items of degree 1.
-As a result, the output is the same.
-There should be a way to keep of track of the depth of the list.
 *   Insert a filter option that could for example remove headers and footers from Open Courses Google Notes
 *   Create a web app that takes the url of the google doc and outputs the wikicode format
-*   Convert it to Java? (but why D:)
+*   Convert it to Java? (but why D:) ... thought it'd be fun :(
+*   How on earth can we combine two elements?
+Like say a list item and bold text --> * blah ''' blah''' blah

 About Open Courses
 ==================